davidji99/terraform-provider-herokux/docs/index.md

 # HerokuX Provider

-The HerokuX provider interacts with endpoints not available in the Platform APIs and Platform API variants to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
+The HerokuX provider interacts with non-Platform APIs and Platform API variants to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).

 Almost all resources in this provider require official Heroku provider resources as a prerequisite.
-Essentially, this provider is designed to supplement, not replace, the official Heroku provider.
+Essentially, this provider is designed to supplement, not supplant, the official Heroku provider.

-**This provider has no relationship with Heroku.**
+**Please note, this provider has no relationship with Heroku.**

 -> **IMPORTANT!**
 This provider should be treated as experimental and to be used with caution when Terraforming resources in environments that receive customer traffic.
-Additionally, the resources may change in behavior at any given time to match any API changes.
+Additionally, the resources may change in behavior or be removed at any given time to match any API changes.

 ## Contributing